Popups

 So, in short, we can:

-3. Create a new xdg_positioner, saving its configuration for chapter 10.4
+, saving its configuration for chapter 10.4 - Create an

-4. Create an xdg_popup from our XDG surface and XDG positioner, assigning its parent to the xdg_toplevel we created earlier.
+from our XDG surface and XDG positioner, assigning its parent to thexdg_toplevel

 Then we can render and attach buffers to our popup surface with the same lifecyle discussed earlier.
 We also have access to a few other popup-specific features.